 Everyone is encouraged to bring chairs for lounging as there is limited seating in the lobby area.

-Lunch is on your own at local restaurants.
-There is a McDonalds across from the park entrance and a Subway at a local gas station/convenience store near the interstate exit.
+If other options are preferred, there is a McDonalds across from the park entrance and a Subway at a local gas station/convenience store near the interstate exit.

 This tournament is named for the Bienville National Forest which includes the state park where the tournament is held and covers most of Scott County.